sitendug/RSA/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: This is the documentation site for the Hugo Apéro theme.
-Inside it, you'll find how to get started building a new site with this theme.
-You'll learn a bit about Hugo, and a lot about what makes this theme unique and, we hope, fun to get to know.
-Bon apéro!
+description: This is the website for all researchers to collaborate and share their experiences, achievements and ideas with peers.
+Feel free to look around and get in touch with administrators to have your post featured on our blog pages.
 image_left: false
 images:
 - img/isola.jpg
 show_action_link: true
 show_social_links: true
-subtitle: A Hugo theme you'll want to hang out with
+subtitle: Researcher and Student's Association of Wildlife Institute of India
 text_align_left: true
-title: Hugo Apéro
+title: RSA-WII
 type: home
 ---